Life in Leeds

 Global Community

-Joining the University of Leeds means you are joining a diverse and culturally rich community, including the wider communities of our city.
-Get the most out of your time in Leeds by taking part in our range of Global Community activities
+Joining the University of Leeds means you’re joining a diverse and culturally rich community, including the wider communities of our city.
+Get the most out of your time in Leeds by taking part in our range of Global Community activities.

 Our Global Café events are for everyone from everywhere.
-A weekly opportunity for students and postgraduate researchers to meet new people, relax with friends, have great conversations, and enjoy free refreshments.
+It’s a weekly opportunity for students and postgraduate researchers to meet new people, relax with friends, have great conversations and enjoy free refreshments.

 University Buddy Scheme

 Apply for the University Buddy Scheme to be matched with a new, returning or continuing Leeds student before you arrive or at any point of your student journey.
-Some people apply for a buddy when they are new to Leeds or join later if they want to meet new people.
+You can apply for a buddy when you’re new to Leeds or join later if you want to meet new people.

 Sport and fitness

-You’ll get discounted access to our sports centre on campus.
-The Edge has a 25-metre swimming pool, sports courts and a climbing wall.
-So whether you want to go to the gym, play badminton or take a yoga class, it’s never been easier to keep active.
-Take a virtual tour of the facility.
+If you’re staying in University accommodation, you’ll get discounted access to The Edge, our sports centre on campus.
+It has a gym with a wide range of equipment, spin studio, 25-metre swimming pool, sports courts and a climbing wall.
+So, whether you want to go to the gym, play badminton or take a yoga class, it’s never been easier to keep active.
+Take a virtual tour of The Edge.

 Careers

-Our Careers Centre can help you find work experience, advice for job applications and interviews, access to events and exclusive job opportunities.
+Our Careers Service can help you with work experience, advice for job applications and interviews, access to events and exclusive job opportunities.
 You’ll be able to get support from the beginning of your time at Leeds through to after you have graduated.

 Working to support your time at university

-You may need to work during your studies to support yourself and an easy way to do that is to apply for one of the on-campus jobs at Leeds University Union.
-These range from hospitality jobs in the cafes and bars, retail jobs in the university shop and Co-op to part-time roles in teams such as activities, communications, marketing and help and support.
+You might need to work during your studies to support yourself.
+An easy way to do that is to apply for one of the on-campus jobs at Leeds University Union.
+These range from hospitality jobs in the cafes and bars, retail jobs in the University shop and Co-op, to part-time roles in teams such as activities, communications, marketing, and help and support.
 LUU also runs Joblink, an employment agency providing staff for businesses across Leeds.
-You can check out the latest job opportunities on its dedicated website.
+Check out the latest job opportunities from Joblink.

 Libraries